mattmaynes2/aria/reports/research/06-CustomDevices.md

 #### Time Investment

 The project has a fixed deadline; in order to allow the team to focus on the machine learning aspects of the system, devices which can be used to demonstrate the system must be available quickly.
-For each device, an estimate of the time investment required to build the devices will be an important factor in the decision of whether to use a commercially available alternative or not.
-When possible, an estimate of the number of hours required should be sought out.
+In order to measure this criteria, the amount of effort required to build an LED controlled through a voltage relay will be used as a baseline for estimation.
+The following scale will be used:

+1 - Comparable to baseline
+2 - High effort (ie. hours)
+3 - Extreme effort (ie. days or more)

 #### Component Availability